plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 To automate the plugin setup, you need to generate an API token in your Plausible site settings and paste it into the "API Token" field in the plugin.
 This will make it so that you can take all the actions directly in the settings area of our WordPress plugin without needing to visit your Plausible site settings.

+You'll find a link to where to go to generate the token directly in the plugin itself.

-You'll be able to see a list of all your plugin API tokens in your Plausible site settings in the "Integrations" section at any time.
+After you generate a token, you'll be able to see a list of all your plugin API tokens in your Plausible site settings in the "Integrations" section at any time.

 ## How to view your stats directly in your WordPress dashboard